PineAPPL

 Anaconda-Server Badge AUR

-PineAPPL and its interface is written in Rust, but besides Rust it also offers interfaces for the most popular programming languages: C, C++ and Fortran through its C API and Python through PyO3.
+PineAPPL and its interface is written in Rust, but besides Rust PineAPPL also offers interfaces for the most popular programming languages: C, C++ and Fortran via the C API and Python through PyO3.

 Furthermore the program pineappl can be installed that will allow you to perform many operations on grids in your favorite shell: the command-line interface (CLI).